chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 [RailwaySharp](https://github.com/gsscoder/railwaysharp) for Railway Oriented Programming.
 Why write another one?
 This project started as an exercise to better understand monads, it just happened that I thought it was strong enough to be published.
-Of course, I also prefer my version too :relaxed:.
+Of course, I prefer my version too :relaxed:.

 #### References
 - Railway Oriented Programming, [explanation](http://fsharpforfunandprofit.com/rop)